 8. The People

-You just don’t know who you’re going to meet on a world cruise, and you’re taken out of your comfort zone to mix with and get together with other people.
+You just don’t know who you’re going to meet on a round the world cruise, and you’re taken out of your comfort zone to mix with and get together with other people.
 Below we’re with lovely new friends, on a Wadi tour in Oman – There’s Ross and Vanessa, and our guide Mohammed.

 We’ve met some adventurous octogenarians, humorous baby boomers, joyful youngsters and wonderful guides, and we dine with four delightful people in the formal dining room whom we might not ever have been introduced to onshore.